US Startup founders turn fundraising into a ‘second job,’ many sacrificing over half their week

 By Toby Hicks

-A new survey of US startup founders by Angel Investment Network (AIN), the world’s largest online angel investment platform, challenges the pervasive stereotype of the twenty-something entrepreneur working from their parents’ garage.
+A new survey of US startup founders by Angel Investment Network (AIN), the world’s largest online angel investment platform, reveals that the process of seeking external capital has become a debilitating time sink for many entrepreneurs.

-The AIN Founder Survey 2025 reveals that the median founder is now middle aged, often relying on external employment to keep their ventures afloat.
+The survey also challenges the pervasive stereotype of the twenty-something entrepreneur working from their parents’ garage.
+The AIN data confirms that the median founder is now middle-aged, often relying on external employment and personal savings to keep their ventures afloat.

-According to the survey of 610 startup founders, 65% are over the age of 45, with more than 1 in 3 (38%) over the age of 55.
-Meanwhile 70% are male, versus 29% female indicating a gender gap in those seeking funding.
+• 65% of founders surveyed are over the age of 45, with more than 1 in 3 (38%) over the age of 55.

 Looking ahead, US startups remain upbeat about their prospects, 42% are very optimistic and a further 22% quite optimistic.
 However cashflow is the biggest potential risk, cited by 84% of startups.
 Second is inflation, named as a concern by 37% of startups, followed by high interest rates, 34%.